Mudit-Arora/Language-Modeling/README.md

 # Language-Modeling
 - Language modeling is the problem of predicting the next token in a sequence given the previous N tokens.
-For example:

-- <s> nlp 243 is the best </s>
- 0   1   2  3   4   5    6

 - Built both encoder only and decoder only transformer for unsupervised learning on the Penn Treebank (text-only) dataset.